Beesbreathing/sharedstuff/The minimum wage should be raised.md

 Absolutely correct. \*writes supply/demand on the corner of the whiteboard*

-So, today im going to attempt to answer the following questions, *Should the minimum wage be increased? and to what degree?*
+So, today i'm going to attempt to answer the following questions, *Should the minimum wage be increased? and to what degree?*

 We'll start off with the argument against doing so, that goes as follows:

-**"If the minimum wage is increased, then inflation will follow, this is because companies with minimum wage employees will now have a higher cost of running their business and must increase their prices to accomodate it."**
+**"If the minimum wage is increased, then inflation will follow, this is because companies with minimum wage employees will now have a higher cost of running their business and must increase their prices to accommodate it."**

 Seems reasonable enough, Companies make a certain amount of money and from this money they must return some for the costs of running their business and reinvestment to grow it, the rest is profit which is distributed as executive/owner salaries and shareholder dividends.

-If the company were to not raise prices and instead use a portion of the money which is spent on running the other aspects of the business on the increased costs in wages then they would not be able to cover the costs of operating and close.
+If the company were to not raise prices and instead use a portion of the money which is spent on running the other aspects of the business on the increased costs in wages then they would not be able to cover the costs of operating and have to close.
 If they were to take this money from that which is reinvested in the company then they would cease to grow as much and be outcompeted by the companies which did not do this.

-However we're forgetting something.
-Let me ask you another question, If I have a company and competitors who all sell their products for the same price, and I were to raise my prices, what would our consumers do?
+However, we're forgetting something.
+Let me ask you another question.
+If I have a company and competitors who all sell their products for the same price, and I were to raise my prices, what would our consumers do?

 **"purchase from the cheaper companies more often"**